Study of the de Almeida-Thouless (AT) line in the one-dimensional diluted power-law XY spin glass: Analyses of the simulation data assuming there is an AT line

-For $h_r=0.05$, the intersection temperatures data are shown in Fig.~\ref{fig:it_s0.75_hr0.05}.
-Omitting the smallest system size, the $T^*(N,2N)$ data are fitted with Eq. (\ref{eq:intersection_temperature_corrections}) to give $T_{\text{AT}}(h_r=0.05) = 0.4832 \pm 0.0394$ from $\chi_{\text{SG}}$ and $T_{\text{AT}}(h_r=0.05) = 0.1894 \,\pm\, 0.0383$ from $\xi_{\text{SG}}$.
-Compared to Fig. \ref{fig:it_s0.60_hr0.10} which gives the equivalent plot for the case with $\sigma =0.60$, the data in Fig. \ref{fig:it_s0.75_hr0.05} does not look like data which is converging to the same asymptotic limit when $N$ is large.
+For $h_r=0.05$, the intersection temperatures data are shown in Fig.~\ref{fig:chi_cl_vs_T_s0.75}\flc{f}.
+Omitting the smallest system size, the $T^*(N,2N)$ data are fitted with Eq. (\ref{eq:intersection_temperature_corrections}) to give $T_{\text{AT}}(h_r=0.05) = 0.4395 \pm 0.0241$ from $\chi_{\text{SG}}$ and $T_{\text{AT}}(h_r=0.05) = 0.2893 \,\pm\, 0.0252$ from $\xi_{\text{SG}}$.
+Compared to Fig. \ref{fig:chi_cl_vs_T_s0.60}\flc{f} which gives the equivalent plot for the case with $\sigma =0.60$, the data in Fig. \ref{fig:chi_cl_vs_T_s0.75}\flc{f} does not look like data which is converging to the same asymptotic limit when $N$ is large.
 If the crossings were actually due to a genuine AT transition, then the asymptotic limit should be the same for both.
+If we follow the mean-field prescription (Eq.~\ref{eq:approx_AT_line}) that is applicable to the SK model, the spin glass transition temperature for $h_r=0.05$ is $T_{\text{AT}}(h_r=0.05)/T_c=0.83$.
+The minimum temperature we simulated for $\sigma=0.75$ is $T_{\text{min}}/T_c=0.45$ (look at Table~\ref{tab:parameters_T}), which is $0.54$ times the mean-field prediction.
+On the other hand, for $\sigma=0.60$ with $h_r=0.1$, the mean-field calculations give $T_{\text{AT}}(h_r=0.1)/T_c=0.74$, and the minimum temperature simulated for this case is $T_{\text{min}}/T_c=0.56$.
+So, for $\sigma=0.60$ the minimum temperature simulated is just $76\%$ of the mean-field transition temperature at that particular field and still we were able to observe clear signs of a phase transition.
+In contrast, for $\sigma=0.75$, we went down to a much lower temperature which is $54\%$ of the mean-field spin glass transition temperature at $h_r=0.05$ and still we couldn't see clear signs of a phase transition.